Colophon

 • Good developer experience

-• Has Markdown and syntax highlighting
+• Markdown support and syntax highlighting

 Everything is publicly available and hosted on GitHub2, so feel free to check it out.